The Salvation Army: Uniform

 Other letters are substituted to conform with local language.
-The words "The Salvation Army" are woven into the fabric of the uniform as a logo on shirts, blouses and jackets.
+The words "The Salvation Army" are woven into the fabric of the uniform as a logo on shirts, blouses, and jackets.

 Tartan

 Since 1983 there has been an official Salvation Army tartan.
 It was designed by Captain Harry Cooper, for the Perth Citadel Corps centenary commemoration in Scotland.
 It is based upon the colours of the Salvation Army flag, with which it shares the same symbolism.
 It is rarely seen outside Scotland.

 Salute

 The Salvation Army has a unique form of salute which involves raising the right hand above shoulder-height with the index finger pointing upwards.
 It signifies recognition of a fellow citizen of heaven, and a pledge to do everything possible to get others to heaven also.
-In the case of saluting in response to applause, in circumstances such as a musical festival or being applauded for a speech, it also signifies that the Salvationist wishes to give Glory to God and not themselves.
-In some instances, the salute is accompanied with a shout of 'hallelujah!'
+A Salvationist who salutes in this manner in response to applause, signifies that he or she wishes to give Glory to God and not themselves.
+In some instances, the salute is accompanied with a shout of "hallelujah!"